coq/coq/CODE_OF_CONDUCT.md

   bad day, so please take this opportunity to question yourself, cool down if necessary and do not persist in the exact same behavior you have been reported for.
+- **Default to using public rather than personal (member-to-member) communication.**
+  Personal communication channels (e.g., direct messages on Zulip or personal emails) limit the visibility of interactions for other users and contributors, preventing them from benefiting from shared knowledge.
+Additionally, unsolicited private communication can sometimes be perceived as too intrusive.
+- **Be mindful to avoid repeated actions that form a pattern of harassment.**
+  Harassment is not limited to any single source or type of behavior.
+It typically arises from repeated actions that may seem harmless individually but, over time, contribute to a hostile environment.

 ## Interaction on Coq forums (Zulip, Discourse, etc.) ##